 “Speaks” here refers to the act of speaking rather than the content of what is said (Jn 12:49, 50; Ro 3:19; 1 Co 14:34,35).
 Sometimes “speaks” refers to utterance as opposed to silence.
 It is a spiritual gift of communication.

-God gives us the gift of dispensing revelation.
+God gives us the gift of dispensing his revelation.

-God expects us to dispense truth like a mother who coaxes and make palatable God’s Word.
+God expects us to dispense truth like a mother who coaxes and make palatable food for her child.

 God has a generous pantry of truth.
 We do not stock our own message.
 We proclaim a message out of the goods of God.
 The message is not our own.
 We are just messenger boys who deliver the telegraph of good news.
-We do not tell the telegraph boy that you are the greatest messenger boy I have ever seen because of the good news in the telegram.
-The glory is in the content of the telegram.
+We do not tell the delivery boy that you are the greatest messenger boy I have ever seen because of the nice package he delivered.
+The glory is in the content of the package.